Caesar Salad Recipe

 Posted on 21st of January, 2012 by Lévana

-If there was ever a time Caesar salad went out of fashion and was eclipsed by a new salad on the block, however briefly, I can’t remember it.
+If there was ever a time Caesar Salad went out of fashion and was eclipsed by a new salad on the block, however briefly, I can’t remember it.
 The queen, albeit with a king’s name.
 What is the secret of its enduring popularity?
-In my opinion, a short but unbeatable classic ingredient lineup.
+In my opinion, a Caesar salad with a short but unbeatable classic ingredient lineup will be….unbeatable.
 Only the best: crisp romaine, croutons made from good-quality bread, freshly grated Parmesan—all totally attainable!
 Make a double batch of the dressing and enjoy it with many other goodies.
 And if you can’t have the cheese, the salad will be good to go even sans fromage!

 6–8 slices good-quality bread, gluten-free OK, cut in ½ inch cubes